sbeaumont/od-info/README.md

 this is against the rules.
 You will have to go to the OpenDominion game, perform your actions there, and then you can use the update links to pull in the latest data.

+## Stopping and resetting
+You can stop the server by shutting down the Terminal window or pressing Ctrl+C there.

+The database "odinfo.sqlite" is created in the folder "opsdata".
+This is just a file:
+You can reset the whole application by just renaming, moving or deleting the database file.
+As soon as the application sees that there is no database file it will generate a new one and initialize it.